olliebennett/money-rails/README.md

 ```
 <%= currency_symbol %>
 ```
 This will render a `span` dom element with the default currency symbol.
+Alternatively, `currency_symbol_raw` renders without the surrounding `span` tag.

 * the `humanized_money` helper method